CondeNast/recipe_plugin/plugin/readme.txt

 Stable tag: 1.3
 Version: 1.3

 Formats recipes so they are SEO-friendly and more likely to appear in Google's Recipe View search.
+New features enhance recipe printing capabilities and provide support for multiple recipes, as well as support for multiple paragraphs in the Summary section.

 == Description ==